 Learn from other Vale users

 Vale is used by a lot of companies and teams, and they have a great list in their docs.
-It can be helpful to take a look at how other projects use Vale, what kind of style guides they follow, rules they turn on or off, and words they add to their Vocabulary folder as you start working on your own Vale configuration settings.
+It can be helpful to take a look at how other projects use Vale, what kind of style guides they follow, the rules they turn on or off, and the words they add to their Vocabulary folder as you start working on your own Vale configuration settings.

 Since Vale is so customizable, we would still like to do more with it!
 As we mentioned, we thought it was a good idea to start small and only add the Microsoft Writing Style Guide to our Vale configuration at first.
 But there are several other sets of rules that we would like to investigate and see how we could use them to improve our documentation.
 We also have plans to add Vale to some of Stoplight’s open-source projects, as well as to our internal projects.
 We believe that just as important as improving our public documentation is to help our readers use our product, having better internal documentation can help all the teams at Stoplight to do better work.